Arkansas Hit & Run Attorneys

 Step 5 – Call the insurance company

 You will need to report your accident to the insurance company as soon as you are able.
-They will need to begin the claims process and if you have optional PIP or UM/UIM coverage, they’ll need to draw from these policies quickly.
+They will need to begin the claims process and if you have optional PIP or UM/UIM coverage, they’ll need to draw from these policies quickly to cover your injuries.

 Step 6 – Call a lawyer

 Hit and run accidents are complex.
-As such, it is important to have an experienced and skilled hit and run accident attorney on your side throughout the process.
-The police are interested in finding the hit and run driver, but they’re not interested in finding you compensation.
-Your lawyer will be on your side and can help you deal with insurance companies throughout this difficult ordeal.
+That’s why it is so important to have an experienced and skilled hit and run accident attorney on your side throughout the process.
+Law enforcement officers are interested in finding the hit and run driver, but they’re not interested in making sure you are compensated.
+Your Arkansas lawyer will be on your side, helping you deal with insurance companies and law proceedings throughout this difficult ordeal.
 Schedule a consultation with a trusted law firm as soon as possible.

 We’re There When You Need Us